 Round bales usually weigh between 800 and 1,500 pounds each.
 Obviously, these bales will need to be lifted by a fork attachment on a tractor, or rolled from their storage spot to a feeding spot by two adults or strong teenagers.

-A round bale is lifted into a hay ring in a field by a tractor and provides feed for several days or longer, depending upon the type and number of livestock.
+A round bale is lifted into a hay ring in a field by a tractor, and provides feed for several days or longer depending upon the type and number of livestock.

-Cattle, and other ruminant animals, can consume a certain amount of moist or slightly mildewed hay that would cause a horse to become potentially deadly ill.
+Cattle, and other ruminant animals can consume a certain amount of moist or slightly mildewed hay that would cause a horse to become potentially deadly ill.

 These bales generally weigh about the same as a standard square bale or are slightly smaller.
 They can be pulled by compact tractors or even via an attachment to an ATV vehicle.

-While round bales are the balers of choice for harvesting hay from large acreage, the mini round balers are best suited for folks who are only baling a few acres and need winter feed for small to medium livestock, and do not have access to large farming equipment.
+While round bales are the balers of choice for harvesting hay from large acreage, the mini round balers are best suited for folks who are only baling a few acres, and need winter feed for small to medium livestock, and do not have access to large farming equipment.

 Square Hay Bales

 Square bales are actually rectangular in shape unless you are harvesting what is commonly referred to as “large square bales.”

 Did you notice this square hay bale above has only one string?
 Yep, there should be two.
 A problem with the knotter inside the hay chute caused only one string to attach.
 This is definitely not a problem you want when in the middle of baling and racing the weather.

 The bales that came out like this were a definite 2-person carry to and from the hay wagon.
-The bales that fell apart were dumped into a hay bing made out of 2X4 boards and hardware cloth, to feed or small livestock.
+The bales that fell apart were dumped into a hay bin made out of 2X4 boards and hardware cloth, to feed or small livestock.

-True square bales weight between 70 to 80 pounds.
+True square bales weigh between 70 and 80 pounds (around 30 – 35 kilograms).